jack17529/FlaskWeatherApp/README.md

 ## Steps to deploy

-1. Make a deployment.yaml file
-2. The file has 2 parts the deployment part and the service part.
-3. Make a namespace for the app `kubectl create ns flaskapp`
+1. Make a namespace for the app `kubectl create ns flaskapp`
-4. Deploy using `kubectl apply -f k8s-specifications -n flaskapp`
+2. Deploy using `kubectl apply -f k8s-specifications -n flaskapp`
-5. Check port`31000` and the weather app would be running.
+3. Check port`31000` and the weather app would be running.